helloturbine/turbine-docs/docs/administration/index.md

 ## Getting Help

-Support is generally available from 8 AM to 8 PM ET on Mondays-Thursdays and 8 AM to 4 PM on Fridays, except on major US Holidays
+Support is generally available from 8 AM to 6 PM ET on Mondays-Thursdays and 8 AM to 4 PM on Fridays, except on major US Holidays.

 ### In-app Support